codypaternostro/RemotePro/docs/en-US/Get-RpConfigCommand.md

 # Get-RpConfigCommand

 ## SYNOPSIS
-Retrieves details of a specific command from the configuration file.
+Retrieves details of a specific command or all commands from the config file.

 ## SYNTAX